 Welding Positions Explained

-At MuggyWeld, we know that a welding position is a technique which permits a qualified and experienced welder to join metals in the position in which they are found, or the position in which a specific component will be used.
+At MuggyWeld, we know that a welding position is a technique that permits a qualified and experienced welder to join metals in the position in which they are found, or the position in which a specific component will be used.
 We also know the right welding position can contribute to an even better weld.
 With this in mind, it’s important to refresh our welding knowledge with a quick look at the different welding positions.
 However, before we discuss the different welding positions, let us remind you that a welding position is essentially the position of the experienced welder in relation to the workpiece.

 When It All Goes Downhill: The Vertical Position